octoml/octocloud-templates/README.md

     --data '{"prompt":"What state is Seattle in?","max_length":100}'
 ```

-## Step 2.
-Deploy into the OctoML Cloud

-Now we are a few short steps to deploying our image into the OctoML Cloud.
-If you
-skipped here and are using our pre-built image you can jump ahead.
-Otherwise,
+### Push the image to a cloud registry

-push your Docker image to Docker Hub with:
+Push your Docker image to Docker Hub with:
 ```sh
 $ docker push "$DOCKER_REGISTRY/flan-t5-small-pytorch-sanic"
 ```

+## Step 2: Run your Docker container in the Octo Cloud

-Now we can deploy the image, keeping up 1 replica with the ability to autoscale up to 3 depending on
-traffic load.
-We will deploy on an NVIDIA T4 instance, and our model will automatically
+Now we can create an production-grade endpoint for your Docker container, keeping up 1 replica with the ability to autoscale up to 3 depending on traffic load.
+We will run the endpoint on a NVIDIA T4 instance, and our model will automatically
 [leverage the GPU when it's detected](./flan-t5-small/model.py).

 ```sh